-The empirical results discussed in the previous two sections rely on the simple non-parametric jump estimates defined by the difference between the realized volatility and the bi-power variation.
-As discussed in Section II, the theoretical justification for these measurements is based on the notion of increasingly finer sampled returns, or $\Delta \rightarrow 0$.
-Of course, any practical implementation with a fixed sampling frequency, or $\Delta > 0$, is invariably subject to measurement errors.
-The non-negativity truncation in equation (8) alleviates part of this finite-sample problem by eliminating theoretically non-sensible negative estimates for the squared jumps.
-However, the resulting $J_t^{1/2}$ series depicted in Figures 1A-C arguably exhibit an unreasonably large number of non-zero small positive values as well.
-From a more structural modeling perspective it may be desirable to treat these small jumps as measurement errors, or part of the continuous sample path variation process, only associating abnormally large values of $RV_t(\Delta)$ - $BV_t(\Delta)$ with the jump component.
+$\Delta \rightarrow 0$ .
+Of course, any practical implementation with a fixed sampling frequency, or $\Delta > 0$ , is invariably subject to measurement error.
+The non-negativity truncation in equation (8) alleviates part of this finite-sample problem by eliminating theoretically infesible negative estimates for the squared jumps.
+However, the resulting $J_t^{1/2}$ series depicted in Figures 1A-C arguably also exhibit an unreasonably large number of non-zero small positive values.
+It may be desirable to treat these small jumps as measurement errors, or part of the continuous sample path variation process, associating only large values of $RV_t(\Delta)$ - $BV_t(\Delta)$ with the jump component.
 The next sub-section provides a theoretical framework for doing so.